cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 [Regex](https://github.com/cosmos/cosmos-sdk/blob/a940214a4923a3bf9a9161cd14bd3072299cd0c9/types/coin.go#L583),
 where only lowercase alphanumeric characters are accepted.
-While this is desirable for native denoms to keep a clean UX, it presents a challenge for IBC as ports and channels might be randomly generated with special carracters and uppercases as per the [ICS 024 - Host Requirements](https://github.com/cosmos/ics/tree/master/spec/ics-024-host-requirements#paths-identifiers-separators) specification.
+While this is desirable for native denoms to keep a clean UX, it presents a challenge for IBC as ports and channels might be randomly generated with special characters and uppercases as per the [ICS 024 - Host Requirements](https://github.com/cosmos/ics/tree/master/spec/ics-024-host-requirements#paths-identifiers-separators) specification.